top of page

 3.5-4

-A few factors, including latitude and weather conditions, can impact how many peak sunlight hours an area receives.
-If you look at a map of peak sun hours in the U.S., you’ll notice that the areas with the highest peak sun hours are in the Southwest.
-The desert areas have clearer skies than areas like Florida, which is further south, but they often have cloudier conditions.
+Several factors can impact how many peak sunlight hours you receive at home, including latitude and weather conditions.
+If you look at a map of peak sun hours in the U.S., you’ll see that areas in the Southwest typically have the highest peak sun hours.
+The desert regions benefit from clearer skies compared to places like Florida, which, while farther south, often experiences cloudier conditions.

-Peak sun hours will also vary by season.
-In the summer months, when the sun stays up longer, there will be more peak sun hours than the shorter periods of daylight in the winter months.
-For example, Austin, Texas, ranges from an average of 2.73 peak sun hours in December to 6.77 peak sun hours in July.
+Peak sun hours also vary by season.
+During the summer months, when the sun stays up longer, you’ll get more peak sun hours.
+In contrast, the shorter days of winter provide fewer.
+For example, in Austin, Texas, you can expect an average of 2.73 peak sun hours in December, but this increases to 6.77 peak sun hours in July.

-Here’s a sample of peak sun hours at locations throughout the country from solar company Palmetto:
+Here’s a sample of peak sun hours in different locations across the country from the National Renewable Energy Laboratory (NREL).

 peak sun hours map